-For a spicier sauce, add some crushed red pepper flakes or minced chilies to the sauce mixture.
+For a spicier sauce, add some crushed red pepper flakes or minced chiles to the sauce mixture.
 See the recipe variations below for more ideas.
-The slow cooker makes these tasty sweet-sour appetizer meatballs easy to prepare and serve. ot
+The slow cooker makes these tasty sweet-sour appetizer meatballs easy to prepare and serve.

 Place a large, heavy skillet over medium heat; add the vegetable oil.
 When the oil is hot, add the meatballs and cook, frequently turning, until browned on all sides.
 Alternatively, the meatballs may be baked.
 See the tips for instructions.